rowhit/Documenter.jl/docs/src/man/guide.md

 !!! note
-    The function [`DocumenterTools.generate`](@ref) from the `DocumenterTools` package can generate the basic structure that Documenters expects.
+    The function [`DocumenterTools.generate`](@ref) from the `DocumenterTools` package can generate the basic structure that Documenter expects.

 Firstly, we need a Julia module to document.
 This could be a package generated via `PkgDev.generate` or a single `.jl` script accessible via Julia's `LOAD_PATH`.
 For this